 These are difficult and unusual times.
 Amid the welter of information ‘out there’ some is confusing and some is not up to date.
-On 5th November England was placed in a national lockdown as a step to prevent the spread of the virus.
-To find out what this means in practice go to the Government website .
+The Government website is regularly updated to provide information on current regulations and any planned changes.
+The Government ‘roadmap’ out of the 2021 lockdown sets out the rationale for changes in regulations.

 For up to date information across the UK go to:

-A Somerset County Council online update service for local information:
+A Somerset County Council online service provides regularly updated local information.

 Covid-19 is circulating in Somerset and it is vital that people actively reduce their risk of contracting and transmitting the virus.
 For advice about what to do if you have symptoms of Covid-19, ring 111, or use the 111 online coronavirus (COVID-19) service.

 If you have symptoms and want to get tested, use the new NHS portal to arrange a test.
 Please click here to go to the website.

 For the latest local information and digital resources, posters and flyers visit: https://www.somerset.gov.uk/coronavirus/